 Make the case for gender diversity

-“This is not only a fairness issue, this is also a business issue,” says Gomez.
+“This is not only a fairness issue; this is a business issue,” says Gomez.
 “The success of every sales organization depends on its ability to attract, develop and retain high-performing sales professionals and effective sales leaders.”

 Accelerating gender diversity in the sales organization not only expands the potential talent pool, but also brings other business benefits to the sales organization.
-Gartner analysis shows investing in women leaders can help to stabilize the workforce and promote further diversity.
-That same analysis shows that companies with a high level of gender diversity more than doubled their annual revenue compared to their average gender-diverse competitors.
+Gartner analysis shows that investing in women leaders can help stabilize the workforce, as women typically stay in their roles for one year longer than men, leading to lower attrition costs.
+It also shows that companies with a high level of gender diversity more than doubled their annual revenue compared to their average-gender-diverse competitors.

 Prioritize gender diversity

-What can organizational leadership do to overcome this challenge?
-Gomez says there are two key steps sales organizations can take to drive greater gender diversity:
+Gomez says there are three key steps that sales organizations can take to drive greater gender diversity:

-Forward-thinking sales organizations follow these two key steps to ensure they make attracting and retaining high-performing female talent a priority.
+Forward-thinking sales organizations follow these steps to ensure they attract and retain high-performing female talent.
 And, in rectifying the lack of gender diversity, they are able to capitalize on overlooked talent in the global labor market.